-Read our frequently asked questions to learn more about our clinics.
+Read our frequently asked questions to learn more about our offices.
 If you do not find your answer here, feel free to contact us, anytime.

 What is detoxification?

 Detoxification (Detox) is the process of allowing the body to rid itself of drugs while managing the symptoms of withdrawal.
 It is often the first step in a drug treatment program and should be followed by treatment with a behavioral-based therapy and/or a medication.
 Detox alone, with no follow-up, is not treatment and will not work.

 No. Detox alone, with no follow-up, is not treatment.
 Pathway Healthcare’s MAT Plus® takes a multidisciplinary approach to addiction and dependency treatment.
 Your treatment will likely include detox, medication, and therapy.
 Addiction is defined as a chronic relapsing brain dependency.
 Drug dependency is defined as a psychological craving for a chemical substance.
 In particular, the use of drugs and alcohol changes the way the brain functions, and we believe it should be treated with a multidisciplinary approach including on-going behavioral therapy and counseling.
 Pathway treats addiction and dependency just like any other medical disease.